-- >The agency has adopted written policy in Executive Directive #72 that complies with the standard even though the standard has no affirmative requirement to do so. - >The agency uses the information collected to assist in making housing decisions; however, the nature of the facility and the high level of internal security provides for a safe environment. - >The single cell environment with individual showers and toilets provides for a safe environment for transgender and intersex inmates. - >WSPF has no dedicated housing units for LGBTI inmates.
+- >The agency has adopted written policy in Executive Directive #72 that complies with the standard even though the standard has no affirmative requirement to do so. - >The agency uses the information collected to assist in making housing decisions; however, the nature of the facility and the high level of internal security provides for a safe environment. >OSCI has no dedicated housing units for LGBTI inmates.